 - Have not received this award within the past two years

-The Library Director, Associate Library Directors, and members of the McLemore Committee are ineligible to receive the award.
+The Library Dean, Associate Library Directors, and members of the McLemore Committee are ineligible to receive the award.

 The following list of employees are eligible to receive the Ethel Ward-McLemore Award for Library Excellence.

 Nomination GuidelinesThe Ethel Ward-McLemore Award for Library Excellence will be conferred upon staff members who have demonstrated the highest standards of library service.

 - Nominate a staff member by filling out and submitting the online nomination form.